 In 1878, in the first year of the newly founded University of Colorado in Boulder, a most important event took place.
 Mary Rippon arrived to teach English grammar, French and German languages and give instruction in mathematics.
-She was one of the first women to gain a place on the faculty of a university.
+She was one of the first women to gain a place on the faculty of a university and was ultimately promoted to chair of the Department of Germanic Languages and Literature.

 Rippon traveled by train from Detroit to Cheyenne, Wyoming, and then down to Boulder.
 She recalled her arrival as follows: